 People will set up gambling-like games with bells, cards, beans, etc. They may even make an offer for you to play with their money to prove that it is legitimate.
 Once you begin to play with your own money, however, you will never win.

 When visiting these areas, consider traveling with a travel security travel bag, purse, or waist pack that has built in security features that help secure your valuables.
 These bags have anti-pickpocket features such as pickpocket proof zippers, security straps that can't be cut and also allow you to detach the strap from the bag and physically secure it to a restaurant chair while you are having a cup of coffee or lunch.
-Here is a variety of these travel security bags broken down by category: Security Purses - Security Waist-Packs / Security Fanny Packs - Security Travel Bags.
+Here is a variety of these travel security bags.
+With so many styles, you're sure to find a bag style to meet your needs.
+Security Purses - Security Waist-Packs / Security Fanny Packs - Security Travel Bags.

-Tourists should use caution all along this well known tourist route to Capri island.
-When taking this route to the island docks, keep an eye out for pickpocket activity has seen numerous reports - specifically in the following areas: the ticket station, in the piazzas, on the tram to the Beverello boat dock , and even on the boats to Capri.
+Tourists should use caution when in transit to Capri.
+When taking this route to the island docks, keep an eye out for pickpocket activity specifically in the following areas: the ticket station, in the piazzas, on the tram to the Beverello boat dock, and even on the boats to Capri.
 For years tourists have reported pickpocket activity at these locations - obviously due to the amount of tourists.